Stable routine in 14 days after major life changes.

 Set 3 non-negotiables so you never fully restart

-Living alone again and your day has no “buttons”?
+After major life changes, your day has no "buttons"?

-Routine collapse after breakup
+Routine collapse after major transition

-• “You’re sitting at your desk procrastinating.”
+• “You’re sitting at your desk for hours, unable to start.”

 The ‘too many steps’ problem

-• Planning harder doesn’t create triggers.
+• ✓ Planning harder doesn’t create triggers.

-“You’re not handling this weirdly.”
+“You’re not handling this weirdly.
+Your structure just vanished.”

 Is this for you?